List of content you will read in this article:

 - l – it will allow you to move the cursor right

-For running these commands, you need to be in the “command mode”.
+To run these commands, you must be in “command mode.”
 Also, you can use the arrow keys on the keyword to make these movements within the file.

-After making the required changes to the file using the Vi editor, now it's time to save the changes and then close the specific file.
+After making the required changes to the file using the Vi editor, it's time to save the changes and close the specific file.
 You can use the following shortcuts to do so.

 - Shift+zz – it will allow you to save the file and quit